 Digging into the clicks on LSAs a little deeper, we see that even the “more personal injury attorneys” link below the 3 images was clicked on 6% of the time, so some users want to see more of these types of ads.
 The images displayed also bring extra attention to those ads and have an impact on CTR.
 When asked why they clicked where they did, here were some of the responses people gave on why they clicked on the LSAs:

 So, yes, these ads do get action.
 We know this not just from the study we conducted, but we also have many clients running these ads.
 Early feedback from our clients using LSAs is that they are working to generate leads.
 However, you can count on these ads getting much competitive and more costly as more law firms start running LSAs.

-In term of the impact on SEO, this will no doubt take away clicks from organic search results.
+In term of the impact on SEO, this does take away clicks from organic search results.
 In the search used in this study (Denver personal injury lawyer), Google returned 5 ads (3 LSA and 2 text ads) above the local pack and organic results.
 That’s more than the 4 max ads displayed we had seen in the past.
 More ads displayed in the SERPs means more clicks on paid ads and less clicks to organic results.